Healthy Homes Assessment Woolwich

 Woolwich Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is compulsory in all Woolwich and New Zealand rental houses where it is reasonably practicable to install.
+• Ceiling and underfloor insulation is mandatory for all Woolwich and New Zealand rental homes where it’s reasonably practicable to install.

-• Property managers and landlords have to keep records that demonstrate the compliance with the Healthy Homes Standards that apply or will apply throughout the tenancy period of your rental home.
+• Property managers and landlords must keep records to demonstrate compliance with each Healthy Homes Standards that apply or will be applicable to an apartment rental.

-• Property managers and private landlords have to make sure that their rental properties are in compliance to the Healthy Homes Standards within 90 days of a renewal, new or a change in tenancy.
+• Private landlords and property managers should make sure their rental properties conform according to Healthy Homes Standard within 90 days of any renewal, new or a change in lease.

-• All boarding homes (except Kainga Ora and Community Housing Providers with registered boarder house tenancies) must comply with the Healthy Homes Standards regardless of when the tenancy began.
+• All boarding homes (except Kainga Ora and registered Community Housing Provider boarding house tenancies) must meet the Healthy Homes Standard regardless of the date when the tenancy started.

 From July 1st 2023

-• All houses that are rented out to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of the date the tenancy was started.
+• All homes rented from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of the date the tenancy was started.

 Unreasonable Gaps & Holes